Learning Outcomes

 Statement of Compliance

 A statement must be delivered to the registrar confirming that the requirements of the LLPA 2000 regarding registration have been complied with.
-This statement can be made by a solicitor involved in the formation or by one of the subscribers to the incorporation document.
+This statement may be made by a solicitor involved in the formation, by one of the subscribers to the incorporation document, or by a formation agent.
+It supports the registrar’s decision to issue the certificate of incorporation.

 Registration Fee